 Pulse ID is a global federated identity for an individual or enterprise operating on Pulse as a buyer, seller, or expert.
 A Pulse member can receive attestations and endorsements to boost his credibility.

-The Intent is the primary unit of Pulse.
+The Intent is the primary unit of Pulse and can contain a RFP or RFQ.
 The intent can be cast anonymously, pseudonymously, or with full legal identity, and with full control and consent on how the data will be used and shared.

 Pulse IQ is a system of metrics to assess value-add of multiple stakeholders in helping resolve a buyer’s intent.
 The scoring algorithms and parameters of Pulse IQ are voted by the community.